Which Home Security System?

 This can sometimes be a difficult decision as you may feel more assured opting for a branded national installer but this assurance may come at a price.

-The big national security brands include Chubb, ADT and Dyno-Secure (part of British Gas).
-Read our online burglar alarm reviews before deciding which national company is right for you and your budget.
+The larger national security brands include Chubb, ADT, Verisure, Secom and Dyno-Secure (part of British Gas, now G4S).
+Read our online burglar alarm reviews before deciding which alarm company is the best choice for you and your budget.

 Ask friends, relatives and neighbours if their alarm is provided by a local alarm company.
 If so, are they happy with the service?
 Is the alarm easy to use?
 Do they get false alarms?
 If you do chose a local alarm company, be sure to check the following points: